nhabbash/ml-data-streaming/model_server/README.md

 # Fashion Recognizer - ML Service
 This ML service deploys a model trained on Fashion MNIST.
-It can be deployed on K8s
+It uses Seldon Core

 ## Local testing